blackbaud/addin-tokenauthentication/README.md

 [SKY API OpenIDConnect configuration](https://oauth2.sky.blackbaud.com/.well-known/openid-configuration)

-Developers building add-ins in .NET can make use of a Blackbaud-provided library to assist with validating the UIT.
-This library is distributed as a NuGet package named Blackbaud.Addin.tokenAuthentication on NuGet.org.
+Developers building add-ins in .NET can make use of this Blackbaud-provided library to assist with validating the UIT.
+This library is distributed as a NuGet package named [Blackbaud.Addin.tokenAuthentication](https://www.nuget.org/packages/Blackbaud.Addin.tokenAuthentication).

 # Example validation code